PROGRAM AT A GLANCE

 This course focuses on the pathological processes underlying diseases and disorders commonly encountered in the field of rehabilitation.
 Learners gain a foundation for understanding the phenomena that produce alterations in human physiologic function across the lifespan.
 The course explores common disease entities as examples of pathological processes.
 Each pathological process is explained as a concept and illustrated by typical diseases and disorders.
 Disease is discussed in terms of manifestations, causes, and complications.
 Learners will acquire a basic understanding of the diagnosis and management of the disease process associated with pathophysiologic dysfunction.

-In this course, learners will acquire the skills to collaborate as an effective member of an interdisciplinary health-care team by developing their knowledge of team functional roles, communication strategies, conflict management, and cultural competency.
-Students will learn to adapt communication strategies to perform client interviews and develop effective therapeutic relationships.
+Acquire the skills to collaborate as an effective member of an interdisciplinary health-care team by learning about team functional roles, communication strategies, conflict management, and cultural competency.
+Adapt communication strategies to perform client interviews and develop effective therapeutic relationships.
+Participate in simulated clinical and interprofessional situations to practise strategies and apply knowledge acquired in the theory component.
+All students taking this course will be required to attend the scheduled in-person lab(s) at NorQuest College Edmonton campus.

 |Term 3 - 8 weeks|